imapp-pl/gas-cost-estimator/docs/report_stage_iii.md

 As the final step, the alternative gas cost schedule is assessed as the whole system.
 When can it be considered as ‘good’?
 We informally say that ‘good’ means it is informative: delivers clear and effective guidelines on how to improve the gas cost schedule.
 First, low values of the relative standard deviations make the whole alternative gas cost schedule more reliable.
 Second, opcodes can be divided into those that have similar alternative and current gas costs and those that are clearly underpriced or overpriced.
 It seems to be very handy if most of the opcodes would fall into the first group.

 As such, once created, the alternative gas cost schedule should be scaled again to fit better the current gas cost schedule.
-This would minimize the impact of the alternative gas cost schedule on the current gas cost schedule.
-To achieve this we manually select OPCODEs that make the base for the scaling.
+This would reduce the impact of the alternative gas cost schedule on the current gas cost schedule.
+To achieve this we select by expert knowledge OPCODEs that make the base for the scaling.
 We have chosen the following OPCODEs: arithmetic, bitwise and `PUSH1`.

 ### Alternatives
 The following alternatives have been considered:
 1. When scaling calculated costs to scaled calculated costs, the same scale could be used for all EVMs.
 This alternative has been rejected because it would blur the actual differences and make the alternative gas cost schedule less informative.
-1. Do Not use scaling at all but compare calculated costs directly.
+2. Do Not use scaling at all but compare calculated costs directly.
 This alternative has been rejected because the differences between EVMs are too big and the alternative gas cost schedule would be less informative.
-1. Scale, but rather than using all OPCODEs in the l2 norm, use the selected ones.
+3. Scale, but rather than using all OPCODEs in the l2 norm, use the selected ones.
 This is similar to the approach taken in Stage II.
 This alternative has been rejected because it is not possible to objectively decide what OPCODEs to use for scaling.
-1. When building the alternative schedule all EVMs are given the same weight.
+4. When building the alternative schedule all EVMs are given the same weight.
 This could be adjusted so the weights depend on:
     - popularity: more popular EVMs have more impact on the alternative gas cost schedule
     - performance: more performant EVMs have more impact on the alternative gas cost schedule
-1. The relative standard deviation effectively depends on how calculated costs are scaled.
+5. The relative standard deviation effectively depends on how calculated costs are scaled.
 The system could be optimized towards minimising the number of opcodes with significant deviation.
 The method presented in this paper seemed to be more straightforward for the authors.

 ## EVM Implementations results
 In this chapter, we show the measurement approach for individual EVM implementations and then present and analyze the results.

-For some EVMs, we have found interesting anomalies.
+For some EVMs, we observed interesting behaviours.
 Where possible, we left recommendations for the implementation teams.
 We believe that it would be very difficult to come to the same conclusions without the broad research presented in this report.

 ### Nethermind